Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: User Study

 \subsection{Results from the Free-form Exploration}

-In the free-form exploration, participants chose texts that could be classified as creative story writing (P2, P4, P5, P9), informative writing (P3, P10, P11, P12), academic writing (P1, P6, P7), and personal writing (P8).
-Below, we report some of the strategies and behaviours we observed.
+In the free-form exploration, participants chose texts related to creative story writing (P2, P4, P5, P9), informative writing (P3, P10, P11, P12), academic writing (P1, P6, P7), and personal writing (P8). \Cref{fig:operations} shows the sequence of features used by each participant.
+Below, we report some of the strategies and behaviours observed.